-63. The surveillance of banks for supervisory purposes focuses mainly on identifying individual banks at risk of failure.
+- 63. The surveillance of banks for supervisory purposes focuses mainly on identifying individual banks at risk of failure.
 This firm-specific supervision is reinforced by peer group reviews and cross-system reviews.
 Increasingly, however, supervisors are supplementing their microprudential supervision with efforts to identify risks in the financial system as a whole.
-This macroprudential approach allows supervisors to take actions to head off systemic financial instability or improve the resilience of systemically important banks and the financial system.22 Surveillance of the banking system entails identifying potential external shocks to the domestic and international environment and assessing how the banking system will be affected by these shocks.
+This macroprudential approach allows supervisors to take actions to head-off systemic financial instability or improve the resilience of systemically important banks and the financial system.
+Surveillance of the banking system entails the identification of potential external shocks to the domestic and international environment and an assessment of how the banking system will be affected by these shocks.
 Pertinent issues involve the ability of the banking sector to absorb such shocks.
-Also important are considerations about whether losses can be spread through credit intermediation and the liquidity of financial markets.
-The answers to these questions will help determine the choice of particular macroprudential instruments.

-64. Many central banks and supervisory authorities publish surveillance analyses of the banking system in their annual reports and, on a more frequent basis, in standalone financial stability reports.
+Also important are considerations about whether losses can be spread through credit interlinkages and the liquidity of financial markets.
+The answers to these questions will help determine the choice of particular macroprudential instruments. - 64.
+Many central banks and supervisory authorities publish surveillance analyses of the banking system in their annual reports and, on a more frequent basis, in standalone financial stability reports.
 Some countries have established authorities dedicated to macroeconomic surveillance and to monitoring market developments.
 These authorities are also likely to play an important role in deciding which macroprudential instruments should be activated and when.
-Where there are separate authorities, all relevant authorities should be closely involved in determining the macroprudential factors to be taken into account by microprudential supervisors.

-21 See Financial Stability Board (2014b, Key Attribute 10).
+Where there are separate authorities, all relevant authorities should be closely involved in determining the macroprudential factors to be taken into account by microprudential supervisors. - 65.
+Surveillance of the banking system and the financial system as a whole can provide early warning indicators of problems that may affect individual banks.
+Analysis of the state of the economy and credit conditions can help inform the supervisory approach to individual banks.
+For example, if economic surveillance suggests that there is a significant risk of a sharp decline in real estate values, the supervisor would be wise to monitor more closely those banks with particular exposure to the sector.
+One of the recently evolving ways to identify systemic risks is through macroeconomic or system-wide stress testing, as mentioned in the previous section. - 66.
+Evidence from past episodes of bank weakness or failures may also be indicative of the macroeconomic factors that could provide an early indication of bank risk.
+A plethora of empirical studies have been conducted on leading indicators of banking crises.
+Macroeconomic factors frequently cited in these studies include a marked slowdown in real output, asset price bubbles (eg in financial assets or real estate), increases in real interest rates and currency depreciation, particularly when these negative shocks follow a period of rapid credit growth and/or financial deregulation.
+When a country is overbanked, such macroeconomic factors may affect a number of small banks, which poses the risk of their simultaneous failure.

-22 See eg International Monetary Fund (2013).
+See eg International Monetary Fund (2013).